zhanglei/gosync/README.md

 gosync
 ======

-gosync is a tool for syncing files in different hosts.
+gosync is a tool for syncing files and directories in different hosts.